korelogic/react-native-webview-file-upload-android/README.md

 # react-native-webview-file-upload-android
+- ReactNative's WebView on Android does not support file input .
+- Cannot support HTML5 video fullscreen play
-ReactNative's WebView on Android does not support file input.
-This library adds in an `<AndroidWebView>` that does support file input.
+This library adds in an `<AndroidWebView>` that does support these

 *PLEASE READ THE LIMITATIONS SECTION FIRST*

-The lack of support appears to be due to Android-level limitations - specifically that there is no API available for this prior to Android 5 (except kind of between 4 and 4.4.1 possibly, hard to read from discussions?
-And using undocumented APIs prior?
-Very spotty APIs anyway, and not built-in to WebView)

 <!-- MarkdownTOC -->

 - [React Native Version Compatibility](#react-native-version-compatibility)